-Putin has been accused of stifling freedoms since he came to power in 1999 for the first of his two successive presidential terms.
-He shocked many with his carefully choreographed job swap announced with Medvedev.
+Putin has been accused of stifling freedoms since he came to power in 1999 and shocked many with his job swap announced with Medvedev last month.

 Even though his support ratings have recently fallen, he remains Russia's most popular politician and is almost certain to win an election some critics see as little more than a coronation.

-But in a poll by the independent Levada Center to be released later Friday, 24 percent of respondents called the Putin-Medvedev job swap "a stitch-up between the two politicians behind the people's back."
+But in a poll by the independent Levada Center released Friday, 24 percent of respondents called the Putin-Medvedev job swap "a stitch-up between the two politicians behind the people's back."

-More than half of 1,600 respondents polled after Putin's historic announcement said they were getting tired of waiting for positive change from the "future president," Levada Center spokesman Denis Volkov told AFP.
+More than half of 1,600 respondents polled after Putin's historic announcement said they agreed with a statement that Russians were getting tired of waiting for positive change from the "future president," pollster spokesman Denis Volkov told AFP.

 Putin's birthday was also the fifth anniversary of anti-Kremlin journalist Anna Politkovskaya's murder.
 Putin's spokesman Peskov has repeatedly slammed attempts to link the prime minister to the slain reporter.

-Opposition newspaper Novaya Gazeta, which employed Politovskaya, compared Putin's Russia to North Korea Friday.
+Opposition newspaper Novaya Gazeta, which employed Politkovskaya, compared Putin's Russia to North Korea on Friday.

 "Russia and Putin will live a long and happy life together and -- as they say -- will die on the same day," it said.